NguyenTruongAnLab/CV/src/NguyenTruongAn_CV.md

 Young Investigator Project, HCMUT, Vietnam

-*Design of a pilot scale constructed wetland and analysis of water NguyenTruongAn_CVs*
+*Design of a pilot scale constructed wetland and analysis of wastewater*

 #### Lab technician (18 months) `12/2015-06/2017`